emtiajium/vocabulary-flashcard-backend/README.md

 ## Change Log

+-   `0.4.2`: Modified the cohort related APIs to accept usernames instead of user IDs
 -   `0.4.1`: Added API for populating the new user with few vocabularies
 -   `0.4.0`: Added authentication using JWT
 -   `0.3.2`: Added validation for external links